 Here’s what to do in the days leading up to the medical exam, if you’re taking one:

-- Fast for 3-6 hours.
+- Fast for three to six hours.
 This will allow your doctors to get the most accurate blood sugar and cholesterol reading.
 Many people schedule their medical exams first thing in the morning for this reason.

 - Avoid intense exercise for one day prior.
 High-intensity workouts can spike your blood pressure and affect your urine sample.